obedNuertey1/random-email-acc-generator/README.md

-# Email Accounts Dictionary Program
+# Random Email Account Generator

 ## Overview
 This Python program generates a dictionary containing email account details, including account names, passwords, and other attributes.
 It simulates the creation of multiple Google accounts with randomly generated information.